leo-arch/clifm/README.md

 ## Translating CliFM

 This last version includes a spanish translation.
-To use it, simply copy `translations/spanish/clifm.mo` to `/usr/share/locale/es/LC_MESSAGES/` in your local machine.
 New translations are welcome.
 You can find the .pot file in `translations/clifm.pot`.

 ## Contributing